 The student told me this was a shoot-out with a policeman that would probably be the way he would die.
 One observation - the lawman's body is reversed, facing away, possibly indicating that the policeman would be reluctant to have to kill him.

 The student who did this drawing said it was a picture of him killing a staff with a knife.
 He quickly crumpled up the paper so the staff wouldn't see it.
 I flattened it out and we discussed it for some time.
 Needless to say, I didn't share it with the staff.
-Note the way the subject depicts himself as so small - he was my youngest student, age fourteen.
+Note the way the subject depicts himself as so small - he was my youngest student, age twelve.
 Also note his giant hands.
 It's possible his fantasy of killing the staff with a knife made him feel powerful.
 Also, as a sex abuse victim-turned-offender, note where he chooses to put the knife.
 All art therapy drawings are telling, but again, I only read in what the subject tells me.
 In this case, the symbolism is quite obvious.

 The student told me the drawing above was of a gang fight.
 The winner holds a winner's belt.
 The same student did the drawing below on the back of the paper, and told me it's a picture of his father hitting him.
 Note the absense of hands or arms on the figure; the only hand and arm is the boxing glove hitting him.

 Student's Criminal Records